Yiguandao: Eternal Venerable Mother

-Yiguandao focuses on the worship of the Infinite Mother (Wujimu), also known as the Eternal Venerable Mother (Wusheng Laomu), which is also a feature of other Chinese folk religions.
-The source of things, It is neither male nor female, though it is called "Mother" or "Heavenly Mater".
-It is the primordial force of the universe, the fire, that animates all things.
+Yiguandao theology is based on the worship of a figure known as Infinite Mother (Wujimu) and the Eternal Venerable Mother (Wusheng Laomu), a feature shared with other Chinese folk religions.
+The source of all things, it is neither male nor female, despite its feminine name.
+It is the primordial force of the universe, the fire that animates all things.
 It is the Tao, as Yiguandao doctrines explain.

 In the 16th century, the Eternal Mother began to take the place of the Holy Patriarch.
-A mythology surrounding the Mother began to form, integrating the beliefs about Maitreya, which had been widespread since the Yuan dynasty.
-The Maitreya belief is millenarian, claiming that the world would come to an end soon and Maitreya would incarnate himself in the physical plane to save humanity.
+A mythology surrounding the Mother began to form, integrating beliefs about Maitreya that had been widespread since the Yuan dynasty.
+The Maitreya belief is millenarian, claiming that the world would soon come to an end and that Maitreya would incarnate on the physical plane to save humanity.

-In the Mother belief, the Maitreya is one of the three enlightened beings sent by the Mother herself to bring salvation.
-Further myths explained the creation of the world and mankind: the Eternal Venerable Mother gave birth to yin and yang and two children, Fuxi and Nüwa, who begot auspicious stars and all sentient beings.
+In the Mother belief, Maitreya is one of the three enlightened beings sent by the Mother herself to bring salvation.
+Further myths explained the creation of the world and humankind: the Eternal Venerable Mother gave birth to yin and yang and two children, Fuxi and Nüwa, who begot auspicious stars and all sentient beings.
 The human beings were sent to the east and lost their memory of the Mother.
-The myth of Fuxi and Nüwa is found also in orthodox Chinese mythology.
+The myth of Fuxi and Nüwa is also found in orthodox Chinese mythology.

 The figure of the Eternal Mother derives from that of Xiwangmu, the "Queen Mother of the West", the ancient mother goddess of China, related to the mythical Kunlun, the axis mundi, and thus to the Hundun.
-The Infinite Mother is thought as omnipotent, and regarded by Yiguandao followers as merciful, worried by her sons and daughters who lost their true nature, and for this reason trying to bring them back to the original heaven.
+The Infinite Mother is thought of as omnipotent, and regarded by Yiguandao followers as merciful, worried by her sons and daughters who lost their true nature, and for this reason trying to bring them back to the original heaven.
 Through its development, the Eternal Mother belief has shown the qualities of the three goddesses Xiwangmu, Nüwa and Guanyin.